-You can learn a lot about your customer’s behaviour online with web analytics.
+You can learn a lot about your customer’s behaviour online with digital analytics.
 However, if you look really close you will realize that today’s web analytics tools face two challenges: a lack of context and sometimes suboptimal data quality.
 Google’s announcements at the GA Summit point to a future where these challenges are far less difficult to overcome.

 The good news